ijeffries/car-accident-analysis/README.md

 from pyspark.sql.types import IntegerType
 ```

-## Installing Pyspark
+## Installing PySpark

-Pyspark takes special configuration to install and run within Jupyter Notebook.
+PySpark takes special configuration to install and run within Jupyter Notebook:

-1. To install on windows: Michael Galarnyk has an excellent [tutorial](https://medium.com/@GalarnykMichael/install-spark-on-windows-pyspark-4498a5d8d66c) on installing PySpark for windows.
+1. If you're using windows, Michael Galarnyk has an excellent [tutorial](https://medium.com/@GalarnykMichael/install-spark-on-windows-pyspark-4498a5d8d66c) on installing PySpark for windows.

 2. If you are installing on Linux or Mac OS, Charles Bochet's [article](https://blog.sicara.com/get-started-pyspark-jupyter-guide-tutorial-ae2fe84f594f) will get you started.